The voter-approved Regional Transportation Authority plan included $87.7 million in funding for a high-capacity streetcar.

 The 20-minute headway will continue from 8 a.m. to 10 p.m. on Saturday and 8 a.m. to 8 p.m. on Sunday.

 The streetcar will stop every 30 minutes from 10 p.m. to 2 a.m.
 Thursday through Saturday.

 The 4-mile line includes the following business districts and entertainment areas:

 - University of Arizona

 - Fourth Avenue Business District

-The streetcar will operate on a fixed-rail/electric system at street level and will share a lane of traffic with other vehicles.
+The streetcar operates on a fixed-rail/electric system at street level and shares a lane of traffic with other vehicles.
 Technology allows the streetcars to operate safely, quietly and efficiently in high-pedestrian areas to link riders with major activity centers where parking is scarce.